Utah State vs. New Mexico State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Utah State and its opponents have combined to score more than 71 points in three of eight games this season.
+- Utah State's games this season have gone over 71 points three of eight times.

-- New Mexico State and its opponents have combined to score more than 71 points in three of eight games this season.
+- New Mexico State's games have gone over 71 points in three of eight chances this season.

-- The two teams combine to score 55.8 points per game, 15.2 less than the over/under in this contest.
+- The two teams combine to score 55.8 points per game, 15.2 less than the total in this contest.

-- This contest's over/under is 3.5 points above the 67.5 these two squads combine to surrender per game this season.

 - Utah State Aggies games have an average total of 62.1 points this season, 8.9 fewer than Saturday's over/under.

-- The 57.3 PPG average total in New Mexico State Aggies games this season is 13.7 points fewer than this game's over/under.
+- The 71 total in this game is 13.7 points above the 57.3 average total in New Mexico State Aggies games this season.

 Utah State Stats and Trends

-- Utah State's games this year have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).
+- Utah State's games this year have gone over the total in three out of eight opportunities (37.5%).

-- Utah State is 3-0 against the spread and 3-0 overall this season when the team records more than 38.5 points.
+- Utah State is 3-0 against the spread and 3-0 overall this season when the team notches more than 38.5 points.

-- When Utah State churns out over 463.8 yards, the team is 3-0 against the spread and 3-0 overall.
+- When Utah State totals more than 463.8 yards, the team is 3-0 against the spread and 3-0 overall.

 - The Utah State Aggies have 13 giveaways this season, while the New Mexico State Aggies have 14 takeaways .